laninsky/Phase_hybrid_from_UCES/post-processing/README.md

 for i in `ls --color=never`; do if [ -d $i ]; then printname=`cat $i/RAxML_bestTree.best`; echo $i $printname >> ubertree.tre; fi; done
 ```

 4) Now we are going to use some R code to pull out the clades with just our hybrid in it.
-This assumes you've already installed the library package stringr, data.table and plyr e.g. install.packages("stringr")
+This assumes you've already installed the library package stringr, data.table and plyr e.g. install.packages("stringr").
+Make sure to change out "k_pixme" for your actual hybrid's name...
 ```
 library(stringr)
 library(data.table)